GSG-G9/ws-booker/README.md

 ### **As an admin**

 - I can see all workspaces
-- I can add a new workspace for the site with details like (cover Image, photos, Name, Overview, Price, Location, Rate, Member Access hours, Amentities "WIFI, deskes, kitchen, free drinking water or coffie")
+- I can add a new workspace for the site with details like (Cover Image, Photos, Name, Overview, Price, Location, Rate, Member Access hours, Amentities "WIFI, Desks, Kitchen, Free drinking water or coffie")
-- I can Edit a workspace details or delete it.
+- I can edit a workspace details or delete it.

 ## **User Journey** 🚀